Skip to main content

 How to Use It

-1. Open your assignment in the Duvo workspace and navigate to the Setup tab.
+Open your agent in the Duvo workspace and navigate to the Setup tab.

-4. Configure your filters (optional): choose which events or senders should start a Job.
+Choose which events or senders should start a Run.

 To pause a trigger, toggle it off.
 To change the filters, toggle it off and back on to re-open the modal.